Ancient tribe Tibetans - Ancestry and origin

 Genetic indigenous peoples by iGENEA

-» Field report from U. Pike
+» Field report from G. Cody

-» Field report from H. Mark
+» Field report from L. Alfonso

 This is how the DNA origin analysis works